 Depending on your treatment plan, it may be best for you to attend meetings even after you’ve completed your program.
 Having people to talk to that are in similar situations can be helpful in maintaining your sobriety.
 There are a lot of options available now, so you should be able to find one that meets your needs.
 This doesn’t mean you have to go for the rest of your life, but it is an option you should always stay open to months or years down the road.

-Legacy Freedom - Outpatient Alcohol and Drug Treatment in Raleigh NC
+Freedom Detox - Outpatient Alcohol and Drug Treatment in Charlotte NC

 Do you have questions about addiction recovery?
-Call Legacy Freedom today to get the answers you need.
-We offer customized drug treatment in Raleigh NC that will meet your recovery needs.
+Call Freedom Detox today to get the answers you need.
+We offer customized drug treatment in Charlotte NC that will meet your recovery needs.
 We don’t believe in a “cookie-cutter” approach.
 The programs that benefit you may not work for someone else.
 Our treatment options include alternative therapies that other places don’t offer.
-You won’t find a more comprehensive rehab program in Raleigh.
+You won’t find a more comprehensive rehab program in Charlotte.
 Call us today to speak with an admissions counselor and get on the road to recovery.